 Exploring the Local Area

 Whittlesey alone is a market town with plenty of history.
-It's plain to see in its streets as well as in its buildings!
-For residents at Mandalay, it's a convenient local spot for basic amenities, as well as for making friends in the area.
+For residents it's a convenient local spot for basic amenities, as well as for making friends in the area.

 Peterborough is a bustling, beautiful city which is only a few miles from Whittlesey, and which is easily accessible by car and public transport.
-Unlike many English cities, Peterborough benefits from lush, rural surroundings, scores of historic buildings and heritage sites, and plenty of easy access to other counties bordering nearby.
-Around 200,000 people call the city and surrounding area home, which likely makes it a bit busier than relatively sleepy Whittlesey!
-However, if you are looking for a city break with lots of colourful events, local shops and stalls and more besides, Peterborough will likely be your closest port of call.
-Certainly, make a point of visiting here regularly if you move to Mandalay.
-No two visits here are ever quite the same!
+Peterborough benefits from lush, rural surroundings, scores of historic buildings and heritage sites, and plenty of easy access to other counties bordering nearby.

 Kings Dyke Nature Reserve